 The following sections explain who may not have a gun, and the circumstances or situations when carrying a gun is illegal.

 The following individuals are prohibited from carrying a weapon in New Jersey:

 It is illegal to carry a firearm without a permit.
-But even with a permit, it is illegal to carry weapons when they are loaded (unless you are on your own property or place of business), and on school grounds.
+But even with a permit, it is illegal to carry weapons on the grounds of a school or casino.
+(N.J.
+Stat.
+Ann. § 19:45-1.13.)